-Umeå University is hiring two PhD students in radiation physics with a research profile in deep learning and medical image analysis.
-The positions are at the Department of Radiation Sciences and covers four years of full-time studies.
-Applications should be submitted no later than February 26, 2018.
+Umeå University is hiring a PhD student in radiation physics with a research profile in quantitative magnetic resonance imaging.
+The position is at the Department of Radiation Sciences and covers four years of full-time studies.
+Applications should be submitted no later than 2018-02-26.

 Applicants must hold a University degree of at least 240 credits (ECTS), including 60 credits at the advanced level, or equivalent levels of education otherwise acquired in Sweden or abroad.

-The applicants should have a background in computer science, physics, mathematics, mathematical statistics, or related areas.
-Practical experience in and an understanding of machine learning, programming experience, and experience in image analysis is a merit, as is experience of health care, and of research projects related to health care.
-Practical and theoretical experience in machine learning, data science or related areas is a strong merit.
+The applicants should have a background in physics, mathematics, mathematical statistics, or related areas.
+Programming experience, and experience in image analysis are strong merits.
+Experience of health care and of research projects related to health are also merits.

 The applicants must be able to work both independently and as part of a team with diverse expertise, and much focus will be given to the candidate’s potential collaborative skills.
 A requirement is that the applicants are skilled in both oral and written English.